ROCm/omniperf/src/docs/profiling.md

 ```

 ### Standalone Roofline
-If you're only interested in generating roofline analysis data try using `--roof-only`.
-This will only collect counters relevent to roofline, as well as generate a standalone .pdf output of your roofline plot.
+If you are only interested in generating roofline analysis data try using `--roof-only`.
+This will only collect counters relevant to roofline, as well as generate a standalone .pdf output of your roofline plot.

 Standalone Roofline Options:

-- The `--sort` \<desired_sort> allows you to specify whether you'd like to overlay top kernel or top dispatch data in your roofline plot.
+- The `--sort` \<desired_sort> allows you to specify whether you would like to overlay top kernel or top dispatch data in your roofline plot.

-- The `-m` \<cache_level> allows you to specify specific level(s) of cache you'd like to include in your roofline plot.
+- The `-m` \<cache_level> allows you to specify specific level(s) of cache you would like to include in your roofline plot.

 - The `--device` \<gpu_id> allows you to specify a device id to collect performace data from when running our roofline benchmark on your system.

-- If you'd like to distinguish different kernels in your .pdf roofline plot use `--kernel-names`.
+- If you would like to distinguish different kernels in your .pdf roofline plot use `--kernel-names`.
 This will give each kernel a unique marker identifiable from the plot's key.

 #### Roofline Only